danbettles/temper/README.md

 ## Usage

 There are two ways to use it:
-- *Consume* a temp file: create and remove a temp-file in a single operation.
+- *Consume* a temp file: create, use, and remove a temp-file in a single operation.
 - Create and remove temp-files in separate steps.

 ### Consume a Temp File